FAQ

 What if I don't have a developer to implement the fixes?

 The report is written in plain English and includes the exact code snippets where code is needed.
 You can hand it to any web developer or virtual assistant.
 The quick wins (llms.txt, meta descriptions, FAQ content) are usually a few hours of work for someone non-technical.
 The deeper fixes are a few hours for a developer.
+The educational videos in your customer dashboard walk through each fix step by step, so most customers can ship the quick-win section themselves in a single afternoon.

 Ready to find out where you stand?